 Make a magic ring with brown yarn.

-*Here is a video tutorial of how to crochet a magic ring.
+*Here is a tutorial of how to crochet a magic ring.

 After forming the magic ring, do 2 chain stitches and keep the hook attached.

-*Here is a video tutorial of how to make a chain stitch.
+*Here is a tutorial of how to make a chain stitch.

 Work a DC (Double Crochet) through the magic ring.

-*Here is a video tutorial of how to make a double crochet.
+*Here is a tutorial of how to make a double crochet.

 Continue to work DC through the ring and keep the magic ring loose while working.